 Customer shall keep the Products at all times free and clear from all claims, levies, liens, process, security interest and encumbrances.
 Upon expiration or termination of the Trial Period that does not result in the purchase of the Product(s) by Customer, Customer, at its expense, shall return the Products to CME in the same condition in which the Products was received, ordinary wear and tear excepted.

-Customer shall not alter or modify the Product(s) in any way, including but not limited to: reverse engineering the Product(s) or disassembling the Product(s).
+Customer shall not alter or modify the Product(s) in any way, including but not limited to: reverse engineering the Product(s) or disassembling the Product(s)

-1
+Notwithstanding the above, should Customer choose to purchase the Product(s) from CME, terms and conditions for such purchase shall be made pursuant to the terms and conditions accompanying the Purchase Order in Exhibit B.

-Notwithstanding the above, should Customer choose to purchase the Product(s) from CME, terms and conditions for such purchase shall be made pursuant to the terms and conditions accompanying the Purchase Order issued by CME to Customer.
+In event of purchase of Products and/or return but one is damaged they cannot be repaired then title shall of Products transfer to Customer.

 Risk of Loss.
 Upon delivery of the Product(s) to Customer, all risk of loss, damage, theft or destruction, partial or complete, to any item of the Product(s) solely caused by the acts or omissions of Customer shall be borne by Customer.
 Customer shall promptly notify CME of any theft, loss or damage to the Product(s) and will be charged for the full value of the product.

 “AS IS” AND DISCLAIMER OF WARRANTY; LIMITATION OF LIABILTY.
-UNLESS AND UNTIL THE PRODUCT(S) IS PURCHASED BY YOU, THE PRODUCT(S) IS PROVIDED BY CME “AS IS” AND CME HEREBY DISCLAIMS ALL WARRANTIES, WHETHER IMPLIED, EXPRESS OR STATUTORY, INCLUDING, WITHOUT LIMITATION, WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR USE AND ALL WARRANTIES FOR TITLE AND NON-INFRINGEMENT.
+THE PRODUCT(S) PROVIDED BY CME “AS IS” AND CME HEREBY DISCLAIMS ALL WARRANTIES, WHETHER IMPLIED, EXPRESS OR STATUTORY, INCLUDING, WITHOUT LIMITATION, WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR USE AND ALL WARRANTIES FOR TITLE AND NON-INFRINGEMENT.
 CME SHALL NOT BE LIABLE TO CUSTOMER FOR DIRECT, INDIRECT, SPECIAL, PUNITIVE, CONSEQUENTIAL OR INCIDENTAL LOSS OR DAMAGE (INCLUDING, BUT NOT LIMITED TO, LOST PROFITS, LOSS BY REASON OF SHUTDOWN IN OPERATION OR INCREASED EXPENSES OF OPERATION) OF ANY NATURE ARISING FROM ANY CAUSE WHATSOEVER, EVEN IF CME HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH LOSSES OR DAMAGES.
 EXCEPT AS SET FORTH IN A PURCHASE AGREEMENT BETWEEN THE PARTIES, THE PROVISIONS OF THIS SECTION 7 SHALL SURVIVE THE EXPIRATION OR TERMINATION OF THIS AGREEMENT FOR ANY REASON.

 Indemnity/Indemnification.